MechWarrior 5: Mercenaries: Production

-Up to 2003 FASA Studio had been developed Mechwarrior 5.
-That game was cancelled in March 2003, do to "not advancing the genre enough to meet and exceed our customer's expectations."
+Following the 2002 release of MechWarrior 4: Mercenaries, FASA Studio had been developing Mechwarrior 5.
+However, it was cancelled in March 2003, due to "not advancing the genre enough to meet and exceed our customer's expectations."

 Mechwarrior 5: Mercenaries was officially revealed in an early alpha stage during Piranha Games' annual MechCon show in December 2016, where Russ Bullock, the CEO of Piranha Games did a live demonstration showcasing the game with a hangar, a Shadowhawk mech, and combat against an AI-piloted Raven mech.
 The game was to be developed in Unreal Engine 4, thereby departing from Mechwarrior Online's use of CryEngine, but still using existing assets from Mechwarrior: Online, such as the mech models.
 The game was underway in preproduction for a while with a teaser at the following MechCon in December 2017 that showcased the dropship hangar, destructible buildings, VTOLs as enemies, and the main story premise of the player protagonist taking on the mantle of presiding over their parents' mercenary company.
 In 2018, Piranha Games marketed the game with an emphasis on its procedurally generated missions based on different biomes.
 At the annual Mechcon in December 2018, Piranha Games set up four customized 'Super Pods' that allowed VIP guests to play a demo of Mechwarrior 5: Mercenaries.
 This demo was also played and live-streamed by Piranha Games' employees and then accompanied with a release date trailer aiming for a release in 2019.
 On PC, it features ray tracing as well as DLSS.